 The town of Baler bears witness to the Spanish colonial period and its influence on Filipino culture.
-At the Museo De Baler, one can catch a glimpse of this period in history, with various artifacts such as Chinese porcelain from the galleon ships, photos about traveling on a galleon ship, as well as artifacts about the Siege of Baler, said to be the final stand of Spanish soldiers during the Spanish-American war.
+Museo De Baler is one of the top places to visit in Baler.
+Catch a glimpse of the town’s rich history, with various artifacts such as Chinese porcelain from the galleon ships, photos about traveling on a galleon ship, as well as artifacts about the Siege of Baler, said to be the final stand of Spanish soldiers during the Spanish-American war.
 The town’s greatest son, the late President Manuel L. Quezon, is also remembered with his restored presidential car on display in the museum.

 Museo De Baler